The Law Offices of Frank R. Cruz Announces the Filing of a Securities Class Action on Behalf of Cerence Inc. (CRNC) Investors

-The+Law+Offices+of+Frank+R.+Cruz announces that a class action lawsuit has been filed on behalf of persons and entities that purchased or otherwise acquired Cerence Inc. (“Cerence” or the “Company”) (NASDAQ: CRNC) common stock between February 8, 2021 and February 4, 2022, inclusive (the “Class Period”).
-Cerence investors have until April 26, 2022 to file a lead plaintiff motion.
+LOS ANGELES, March 10, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that a class action lawsuit has been filed on behalf of persons and entities that purchased or otherwise acquired Cerence Inc. ("Cerence" or the "Company") (NASDAQ: CRNC) common stock between February 8, 2021 and February 4, 2022, inclusive (the "Class Period").
+Cerence investors have until April 26, 2022to file a lead plaintiff motion.

 If you are a shareholder who suffered a loss, click here to participate.